-- The committee must consist of at least four University of Pittsburgh faculty members, including the student's research and academic advisor(s). - At least two members must be on the core list of the Human Genetics Department. - The majority of members must have graduate faculty status. - One of the Pitt faculty on the committee must not be on the core list from the student's department.
+- The committee must consist of at least four University of Pittsburgh faculty members, including the student's research and academic advisor(s). - At least two members must be on the core list of the Human Genetics Department.
+Adjunct faculty are included on the core faculty list for the Department of Human Genetics; however, there is a limit of one adjunct faculty member per committee - The majority of members must have graduate faculty status. - One of the Pitt faculty on the committee must not be on the core list from the student's department.